Halloween: If I Were A Witch's Hat

 It had mainly died out in England due to its replacement by Bonfire Night, but was revived recently as an American import after the popularity of Steven Spielberg's ET, which used Halloween night as a convenient plot-device.

 These days the ET costume has become a part of the Halloween tradition.
-If ET was around now he wouldn't have to wear a sheet over his head.
-He could come as himself.
+If ET was around now he wouldn't have to wear a sheet over his head to disguise his identity.
+He could come as himself and no one would notice the difference.

 Our local supermarket, meanwhile, is refusing to sell flour or eggs to under 16 year olds.
 Apparently this is to do with the practice of egging people's houses as part of Trick or Treat.